Zethax5/tf2-plugins/README.md

 # sourcemod-plugins
-My collection of sourcemod plugins, accessible by all.
-Download all my resources for free, for only $20.
+~~My collection of sourcemod plugins, accessible by all.
+Download all my resources for free, for only $20. ~~

-In all seriousness, I really only use this just to code my stuff at school, and provide download links.
+~~In all seriousness, I really only use this just to code my stuff at school, and provide download links.~~

-Good platform though.
+~~Good platform though.~~

+This repository is no longer used and is only here for legacy purposes.